The nomination process

 The Regents Scholar nomination process is completely online.
 WSU Student Financial Services will send an email to a representative of each qualified Washington high school in September.

-A separate nomination form for each student must be submitted.
-If your school does not receive the invitation email, please contact Maja Gillespie, Senior Advisor with WSU Student Financial Services, at email@example.com or 509-335-4883 for more information and assistance.
+A separate nomination form for each student must be submitted by Wednesday, October 18, 2017, 11:59 pm PST.
+If your school does not receive the invitation email, please contact Maja Gillespie, Senior Advisor with WSU Student Financial Services, at firstname.lastname@example.org or 509-335-4883 for more information and assistance.

 Find your nominees

 We encourage you to nominate your best students based solely on your students’ qualifications, regardless of their level of interest in WSU.
 Many current Regents Scholars hadn’t considered WSU as one of their college choices until their school nominated them for the scholarship.

 Our Regents Scholars often rank in the top two percent of their class, possess a passion for learning, and benefit from a wide range of experience that propels them above their peers.
 They demonstrate a purposeful, long-term commitment to volunteer activities and causes within their school and in the general community.
 Several have also achieved their success while facing extraordinary family situations, special personal circumstances, or working part-time jobs.
 Use the Regents Scholars eligibility calculator to confirm that your students meet the GPA and test score requirements.